 For the most accurate responses to this question, the ideal response would be in the format of a rating between 1 to 5.
 Employees can then leave a rating matching the extent to which they’re informed by their manager.

-Having such a question in your internal communications survey does more than give you reliable data.
+Having this particular question in your set of internal communication survey questions does more than just giving you reliable data.
 It also shows employees and managers that this is a priority.
 The whole team is then conscious that managers should keep employees informed.
 Having such questions is a great way to communicate the company’s priorities without having to be direct.

 3. Does your team assist you to complete your work?